LucyY13/Pillow/README.md

 - 👋 Hi, I’m @RanioYang
-- 👀 I’m interested in ML
+- 👀 My intesrst is focusing on ML
 - 🌱 I’m currently learning at UoE
 - 💞️ I’m looking to collaborate on REFVOS